-As far as clothes go, bring quick dry lightweight t-shirts, shorts, and other athletic clothing, plus a swimsuit for pool time and for exploring the water parks.
+As far as clothes go, bring quick dry lightweight t-shirts, shorts, leggings with pockets, and other athletic clothing, plus a swimsuit for pool time and for exploring the water parks.
 Tank tops, bike shorts, and whatever else makes you comfortable is always a good bet, too.
 Bring at least one outfit per day, plus a change of clothes after riding a water ride like Splash Mountain or Kali River Rapids.

 COOL AND COMFY: The Most Comfortable Travel Clothes Brands for the Whole Family

-If you’re staying at Deluxe Resort or Disney Vacation Club Villa like at Grand Floridian, you may want to bring one or two dressy outfits for dinners—certain Signature Restaurants, like the Boardwalk Inn’s Flying Fish and the all-new Topolina Terrace at the Riviera Resort, require collared shirts and pants for men and skirts or dressy pants for women.
+If you’re staying at Deluxe Resort or Disney Vacation Club villa like at Grand Floridian, you may want to bring one or two dressy outfits for dinners—certain Signature Restaurants, like the Boardwalk Inn’s Flying Fish and the all-new Topolina Terrace at the Riviera Resort, require collared shirts and pants for men and skirts or dressy pants for women.